 We remember in the fifth Thubden of Holy Qurbana that we "proclaim those three sacred, holy, and ecumenical councils of Nicea, Constantinople, and Ephesus," and remember the teachings and all the "glorious and God-fearing fathers, bishops, and teachers who participated in them".
-With the affirmations from the three Councils we received the Nicene-Constantinople Creed which is referred to as the "Symbol of Faith".
+With the affirmations from the three Councils, we received the Nicene-Constantinople Creed which is referred to as the "Symbol of Faith".

 Very important beliefs about the Nature and Person of Christ were also affirmed.
-Christology is a term used to refer to the study of the nature and person of Jesus Christ, including who He is and

-His Life, notably the Incarnation, death, and Resurrection.
+Christology is a term used to refer to the study of the nature and person of Jesus Christ, including who He is and His Life, notably the Incarnation, death, and Resurrection.
 Christology and the Person of Christ were also at the centre of these Councils and as mentioned before, all who participated in these important Councils defended and clarified the teaching given to us.
 In the fifth Thubden, this is meant when we say that they "have kept, entrusted, and delivered to us the one, genuine, and uncorrupted Faith".

 The first Council of Nicaea affirmed that Jesus Christ was God and fully Divine, "consubstantial" with the Father, and rejected the Arian contention that the Second Person of the Holy Trinity, the Son, was a created being.
 This doctrine was reaffirmed at the Councils of Constantinople and Ephesus, and those Councils also affirmed the Trinitarian doctrine of the equality of the Holy Spirit with the Father and the Son and that St. Mary was the "God bearer" or Theotokos.
-All of these affirmations not only resolved controversies and defeated heresies but also upheld the Christology that was given to us.